Not Guilty

 Representing Professionals Accused of a Crime

-Unfortunately, the consequences of simply being charged with an OVI or criminal offense can mean suspension or revocation of one’s professional license.
+Unfortunately, the consequences of simply being charged with an OVI, Sex crime, or other criminal offense can mean suspension or revocation of one’s professional license.
 Doctors, nurses, commercial drivers, and teachers and other licensed professionals are held to a higher standard than the rest of the public – this can sometimes mean that these licensed professionals can lose work time, get passed up for promotions or face other disciplinary consequences just for being charged with a crime, no matter if they’re innocent.

 At the Wieczorek Law Firm, we represent licensed professionals accused of all manner of crimes – we work early, proactively and with great effort to ensure that you obtain the best possible outcome.